TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 For the first offspring, the *a*th test case from the first parent is combined with the (1 - *a*)th test case from the second parent.
 For the second offspring, the *a*th test case from the second parent is combined with the (1 - *a*)th test case from the first parent.
 Because the test cases are independent, this will always generate valid offspring test suites.
-With this set up, no offspring will have more test cases than the larget of its parents.
+With this set up, no offspring will have more test cases than the largest of its parents.

 #### Mutation
 There are three types of mutations: